valor-software/tslint-config-valorsoft/readme.md

 ## After install
 Setup lint command:
  - add `--type-check` parameter to lint command in package.json.
 Example: `"lint": "ng lint --type-check"`;

+**Note**; If you have warning `Warning: Cannot read property 'some' of undefined` after running tslint, update codelyzer and tslint to latest versions.
+For now they are codelyzer@^3.0.1 and tslint@^5.2.0

 You could configure:
  - `ban-types` - https://palantir.github.io/tslint/rules/ban-types/